Do you find the post useful? Please share

 This may lead you to wonder if the philosophy of value investing precludes us from using these portfolio optimization strategies.

 Not at all.
-This indeed creates a conundrum, but it is easily fixed.
+This indeed creates a conundrum, but it is easily fixed using the anti martingale strategy.

 What is the Anti-Martingale Strategy?